Our story

 Patience Pays Off -- Watch This Cute Story Unfold!

-Ok - convince me you are not smiling right now just looking at this picture!!!
+From a post on Life News: Ok - convince me you are not smiling right now just looking at this picture!!!
 Yes it is a Labrador trying to befriend a Down Syndrome little boy.
 Himalaya, the lab, is caught on video trying to get up close and cuddly with 3 year old, Hernan.
 The budding friendship takes place in Buenos Aires.
 Hernan's mom, in the post, says her son does not open up to people much.
 But Himalaya has other ideas and does not take 'no' for an answer.
 The video takes about 3 - 4 minutes but it is worth watching Hernan finally giving in to Himalaya giving him a hug for a few seconds.
 Tell me there isn't something special about a special needs child - some adults can't see it but in some cases, animals have no problem sensing their 'specialness' and can get them to open up.
-View post and video here.

 Sunday, September 29, 2013